dell/csm-docs/content/docs/authorization/cli.md

 ##### Options

 ```
   -h, --help          Help for karavictl
-  -f, --admin-token string   Path to admin token file; required for all commands except `admin token` and `cluster-info`
+  -f, --admin-token   Path to admin token file; required for all commands except `admin token` and `cluster-info`
       --addr          Address of the CSM Authorization Proxy Server; required for all commands except `admin token` and `cluster-info`
       --insecure      Skip certificate validation of the CSM Authorization Proxy Server
 ```

 ##### Output